Planning your day

 TIP: If you don’t have good, noise-cancelling ones, start by 9 am on weekends and holidays because the first chapter takes place in the historic centre, which fills up quickly with crowds and buskers, and you may struggle to hear over the noise.

 During the walk I’ll tell you when we’re at the quarter, half, and three-quarters-way-through points.
-Here you will find cafés, restaurants and pubs.
+At each point there are cafés, restaurants and pubs.

-In order to be able to get prepared, here’s where the quarter, half, and three-quarters-way-through points are:
+But if you want to plan breaks ahead of time, here’s where the quarter, half, and three-quarters-way points are:

 - Quarter way is at the end of Chapter 3: River, on the pedestrian bridge behind the bus station (link takes you to Google Maps so you can see what’s around). https://maps.app.goo.gl/mqNDwrtXd3644aH47